kemmis/Avalara.Demo/readme.md

 Thank you in advance for checking out my code!
 Here are a few highlights that might interest you.

+## Live Demo

+You can view this app here: https://avalara.kemmis.info/.

 ## Architecture
 Lately I've been impressed with the [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) design pattern.
 This project gave me a nice opportunity to give this pattern a try.
 You'll notice that the dependencies are setup in a very particular way.